omriher/CapTipper/docs/Usage.rst

-By default, ``body`` displays the first 256 bytes of the object by it can accept a second argument which indicates the amount of bytes of the response body to display. it can also accept ``all`` as the second argument, which will return the entire body.
+By default, ``body`` displays the first 256 bytes of the object, but it can accept a second argument which indicates the amount of bytes of the response body to display. it can also accept ``all`` as the second argument, which will return the entire body.

 For example: